HillaryDanan/abstraction-intelligence/README.md

 - LLMs should show dissociable temporal reasoning: success on representational tasks (sequence logic, explicit temporal relations) but failure on grounded tasks (duration estimation, process reasoning, temporal perspective-taking)
 - Scaling should differentially affect temporal task types — improving representational performance more than grounded performance
 - Embodied AI systems should outperform disembodied systems on grounded temporal reasoning tasks
+- LLMs should show dissociable emotional reasoning: success on emotion labeling and classification but failure on emotion dynamics, embodied concomitants, and contextual appropriateness
+- Emotional experience should correlate with interoceptive-exteroceptive integration; disrupting interoception should disrupt emotional experience even with intact exteroception

 See individual papers for detailed predictions and falsification criteria.